Azure Stack Development Kit release notes

 - VM Availability sets can only be configured with a fault domain of one and an update domain of one.

 - A tenant must register the storage resource provider before creating their first Azure Function in the subscription.

 - Deleting tenant subscriptions results in orphaned resources.
 As a workaround, first delete tenant resources or entire resource group, and then delete tenant subscriptions.

-- You must create a NAT rule when creating a network load balancer, or you will receive an error when you attempt to add a NAT rule after the load balancer is created.
+- You must create a NAT rule when you create a network load balancer.
+If you don't, you will receive an error when you attempt to add a NAT rule after the load balancer is created.

 - Tenants are given the option to create a virtual machine with geo-redundant storage.
 This configuration causes virtual machine creation to fail.